hexsprite/roadrunner/roadrunner/README.txt

 Warning for those who would run this buildout it is an insane test.
 In order to properly test things we build and run Plone.
-For developing on roadrunner you could re-use an existing install to speed things up.
+For developing on roadrunner you could re-use an existing Zope & Plone install to speed things up.

 First off let's create a sample buildout for roadrunner to run